I. How to Run Scripts Without AirtestIDE¶

 As for using commands to run scripts and generate Airtest reports, please refer to our previous article "Complete Guide to Airtest Reports".

-3.Running Automation Scripts with Other Editors
+3.Running Automation Scripts with Other Editors¶

 We will take the common Python editor, PyCharm, as an example to explain how to use this editor to write/run automation scripts.

-1) Deploying environment
+1) Deploying environment¶

-After creating a new project in PyCharm, we need to set up a Python interpreter for the project.
-PyCharm supports using a locally installed Python or a virtual Python environment as the interpreter.
-Here is the difference between the.
-If we set the locally installed Python as the interpreter, then all third-party libraries installed in the local Python will be imported and used for this Pycharm project. image But if we create a new virtual environment, it will copy a Python virtual environment based on a local Python interpreter without any third-party packages.
-This means that all third-party packages installed in the local Python interpreter will not be copied. image
+But if we create a new virtual environment, it will copy a Python virtual environment based on a local Python interpreter without any third-party packages.
+This means that all third-party packages installed in the local Python interpreter will not be copied.

-This is also the reason why many users cannot find the third-party libraries already installed in the local Python environment when they first start using PyCharm.
-(Note that this may be due to the use of a virtual environment.)
 It is very simple to install third-party libraries in Pycharm.
 In the Python interpreter for the project, click the + sign on the right side, enter the package name you want to add, and then click the Install Package button to add it.

-image After the environment is set up, we can start writing/running scripts in PyCharm.
+After the environment is set up, we can start writing/running scripts in PyCharm.
 Taking the example of directly copying the script from AirtestIDE to PyCharm for execution, let's take a closer look at what we need to pay special attention to.

-2) Saving log
+2) Saving log¶

 First, we need to pay attention to saving log.
 We don't bother to think about it when writing and running scripts in AirtestIDE which automatically saves the log content of script running.
 The default saving path is set in Options - Settings - Airtest - Default Log Storage Path: